 What is co-creation?

 Co-creation basically means collaborative creation.
+Other terms include co-design and co-production.
 This could be for anything - a new product, a way of delivering services or an advertising campaign.
 At Co-relate, we define co-creation as an activity with a creative output designed to listen to, involve and empower communities.

 - older people co-designing a support service that meets their needs

 - people with disabilities building an accessible website

 - business representatives contributing to a B2B marketing campaign.

 What makes it different to a focus group?

 Traditional focus groups get people together, test some ideas and usually leave it up to the creatives or the bosses to accept or ignore the feedback.

 In co-creation, the ideas and content are generated, tested and approved by the group.
 They retain collective oversight of the product or service through the development process.
 Top creatives and other professionals will be involved with the process so they can hear from the audience first-hand and lend their expertise.

 In addition to creating something that they care about, participants will also gain or practice skills, for example, in communication, team work and pitching/presentation.